modernweb-dev/rocket/docs/blog/introducing-check-html-links.md

 The features so far are:

-- extracts every attribute value of id, href, src, srset
+- extracts every attribute value of id, href, src, srcset
-- use a wasm parser (sax-wasm)
+- use a Wasm parser (sax-wasm)
-- streams the html for performance
+- streams the HTML for performance
 - check if file or id within file exist
 - focus on missing references/sources

 ## Usage

-It does check your final html output so you need to execute it after your Static Site Generator.
+It checks your final HTML output so you need to execute it after your Static Site Generator.

 ```
 npx check-html-links _site
 ```

-## Usage Github Action
+## GitHub Action Usage

-[Julien](https://twitter.com/jlengrand) created a Github action available for the tool, so you can easily plug it in your existing CI.
+[Julien](https://twitter.com/jlengrand) created a GitHub action available for the tool, so you can easily plug it in your existing CI.
 You can find it [on the GitHub Marketplace](https://github.com/marketplace/actions/check-html-links-action).

 Here is a complete example workflow that will check the result of the folder `_site` in the root of your repository on each push: